 Sightseeing Copenhagen the classics

 So…Nyhavn, The Little Mermaid, The Royal Palace, are they the sights you want to see (or perhaps just feel you have to see) ?
 You can spend ½-1 whole day just viewing these sights OR you could join our City Tour either Private or Group and with 1½ hours you will have seen all the sights and you can now dig into our Danish pastries with good conscience.
+(For more information on running in Copenhagen, check out our guide here.)
 If you do not run, I would recommend you to grab a map at your hotel and then either walk or bike to the sights.
 I will never in a million years recommend the hop on, hop off buses and the canal boats only get a luke warm recommendation from me.
 They are simply too impersonal and too removed from “being in” Copenhagen.

 But hey, my best recommendation in terms of experiencing Copenhagen is to get yourself a take away coffee and hit the streets of our capital.
 Breathe in the atmosphere, let your self be inspired, tempted and fascinated through your walk through the city.
 Just chill, just be and just enjoy!
 That is the true sightseeing Copenhagen experience.